tofumatt/strongly-typed/_posts/2014-04-27-changing-lanes.md

 ## The Gear

-I wanted to review the gear I crashed in, talk about how well it stood up to the crash, and whether I'd buy it again.
+I wanted to review the gear I was wearing, talk about how well it stood up to the crash, and whether I'd buy it again.

 I'll skip my jacket, as it's a tailored, leather motorcycle jacket.
 It's safe